Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "You’ve got the strength of stone in you, girl," Yan told her with pride.
 "Just two days now."

-She nodded a tired smile and muttered "Thank you, uncle…" gratefully before falling asleep.
+She nodded a tired smile and muttered "Thank you, uncle..." gratefully before falling asleep.

-"Ah…" Vemik shot a panicky look at his father and the Given Man.
+"Ah..."
+Vemik shot a panicky look at his father and the Given Man.
 "Help?"

 "Sky-thinker, if you wake her for anything other than a bowl of stew and her bed, then I will pull your fur out hair by hair," Yan threatened him, fondly.